MrBunsy/3DPrintedClocks/README.md

  on the external case of the clock or other products you make using this
  source.

+My entirely non-lawyerly understanding is that this is like the GPL for hardware design (since the STLs are the output of the software, I cannot use the more conventional GPL to cover them).
+I don't wish to limit anyone's use of this library, but I do wish to prevent clocks developed using the library becoming closed source.
+If you distribute (paid or free) STLs for a clock, you must also provide the source code used to generate those STLs.

 ![Clock 12 Render](images/wall_clock_12.png "Clock 12")